-Definitions can occur at the beginning of a $\langle body \rangle$ (that is, the body of a lambda, let, let, letrec, letrec, let-values, let-values, let-syntax, letrec-syntax, parameterize, guard, or case-lambda).
+Definitions can occur at the beginning of a 〈body〉 (that is, the body of a lambda, let, let\, letrec, letrec\, let-values, let\-values, let-syntax, letrec-syntax, parameterize, guard, or case-lambda).
 Note that such a body might not be apparent until after expansion of other syntax.
-Such definitions are known as internal definitions as opposed to the top-level definitions described above.
-The variable defined by an internal definition is local to the $\langle body \rangle$.
-That is, $\langle variable \rangle$ is bound rather than assigned, and the region of the binding is the entire $\langle body \rangle$.
+Such definitions are known as internal definitions as opposed to the global definitions described above.
+The variable defined by an internal definition is local to the 〈body〉.
+That is, 〈variable〉 is bound rather than assigned, and the region of the binding is the entire 〈body〉.
 For example,